top of page

 Why Carroll Feral Cat Care?

-Over the past 17 years I have assisted the feral/community cats on many levels: trapping, relocation, marketing adoptable kittens and cats, providing basic needs such as food, shelter and most importantly spaying/neutering and vaccinating each cat through low cost vet clinics.
+Over the past 25 years I have assisted the feral/community cats on many levels: trapping, barn relocation, marketing adoptable kittens and cats, providing basic needs such as food, shelter and most importantly spaying/neutering and vaccinating each cat through low-cost vet clinics.

 bottom of page